antadde/N-SDM/README.md

 ## Study area

-Following the spatially-nested framework described earlier (see Figure 1 and section “Highlighted features” in the N-SDM Software Note), we distinguished between “local” and “global” -level study areas.
-The local-level one included all of Switzerland, with a total area of ≈ 40,000 km².
-For the global-level one, we used a bounding box covering the European continent, with coordinates 32,60N, 71,70N, 28,56W and 40,21E.
+Following the spatially-nested framework (see Figure 1 and section “Highlighted features” of the N-SDM software note for details), we distinguished between “local-” and “global-” level study areas.
+The local-level area included all of Switzerland, with a total area of ≈ 40,000 km².
+For the global-level area, we used a bounding box covering the European continent, ranging from 32,60 °N to 71,70 °N, and from 28,56 °W to 40,21 °E, for an area of ≈ 10 Mio. km².

 ## Data